-""Conditional Zoning " Districts (section 3.4) in which site plans or individualized development conditions that are include district-specific conditions agreed upon, in writing, by the town council and the property owner(s) to ensure that the use or group of uses is compatible with adjoining districts and uses.
+"'Conditional Zoning' Districts (section 3.4) include district-specific plans, site-specific standards, and district-specific conditions agreed upon, in writing, by the town council and the property owner(s) to ensure that the use or group of uses is compatible with adjoining districts and uses.
 There are two types of Conditional Districts, each with different application procedures and requirements for establishment by the town council: Conditional Use Districts (section 3.4.1) and Conditional Zoning Districts (sections 3.4.3-6).
 Such Conditional Zoning Districts are established by the town council pursuant to NCGS 160D-703."